qileng/T0/README.md

 9. In `General`->`Signing`->`Team`, use drop down menu to select `Team Zero(Personal Team)`.
 10. Hit run.
 11. After Xcode installs the app, a warning will prompt.
 Proceed and go to `Setting`->`General`->`Device Management`->`Some Apple ID` and `Trust` it.
 12. Hit run again, app will automatically launch.
+Click `Allow` when asked for approval of notifications.

 #### 3. In case the App crashes, click `Run` again to restart the App.